 Gross domestic product (GDP) estimates as the main measure of UK economic growth based on the value of goods and services produced during a given period.
 Preliminary, secondary and final estimates of GDP released over a quarter as data becomes available.

-Looking at the quarterly picture, GDP fell by 0.2% in the three months to September 2022 compared with the three months to June 2022.
+Looking at the broader picture, GDP increased by 0.2% in the three months to July 2023, with growth in all three main sectors.

 UK gross domestic product (GDP) is estimated to have increased by an unrevised 0.2% in Quarter 2 (Apr to June) 2023.

 UK GDP is now estimated to have increased by 0.3% in Quarter 1 (Jan to Mar) 2023, revised up from a previous estimate of 0.1%, while growth across all quarters of 2022 is unrevised.

 In output terms, growth in the latest quarter was driven by a 1.2% increase in the production sector, where there were increases in 9 out of the 13 sub-sectors; this reflects falling input prices across the quarter relieving some pressure on manufacturers.